- Course Number:

 - Special Fee:

 Course DescriptionIntroduces fundamentals of computer game development, including a survey of computer game categories and platforms, major game components, the game development process, and game graphics.
 Design and development of elementary two-dimensional computer games.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent or equivalent placement test scores.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course